VigneshVSV/hololinked/README.md

-# hololinked - Pythonic SCADA/IoT
+# hololinked - Pythonic Supervisory Control & Data Acquisition / Internet of Things

 ### Description

 For beginners - `hololinked` is a server side pythonic package suited for instrumentation control and data acquisition over network, especially with HTTP.
-If you have a requirement to control and capture data from your hardware/instrumentation remotely through your network, show the data in a web browser/dashboard, use IoT tools, provide a Qt-GUI or run automated scripts, hololinked can help.
-One can start small from a single device/single computer application, and if interested, move ahead to build a bigger system made of individual components.
+If you have a requirement to control and capture data from your hardware/instrumentation remotely through your network, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
+Even if one wishes to do hardware control/data-acquisition in a single computer or a small setup without networking concepts, one can still separate the concerns of the GUI and the other tools that interact with the device & the device itself.
 <br/> <br/>
-For those familiar with RPC & web development - `hololinked` is a ZeroMQ-based Object Oriented RPC toolkit with customizable HTTP end-points.
-The main goal is to develop a pythonic & pure python modern package for instrumentation control and data acquisition through network (SCADA), along with "reasonable" HTTP support for web development.
+For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
+A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type and serialization, although HTTP is preferred.
+Even through HTTP, the paradigm of working is HTTP-RPC only, to queue the commands issued to hardware.
+The flexibility in HTTP endpoints is to offer a choice of how the hardware looks on the network.
+If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![Maintainability](https://api.codeclimate.com/v1/badges/913f4daa2960b711670a/maintainability)](https://codeclimate.com/github/VigneshVSV/hololinked/maintainability) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![PyPI - Downloads](https://img.shields.io/pypi/dm/hololinked)](https://pypistats.org/packages/hololinked)

 ### To Install

 From pip - ``pip install hololinked``

-Or, clone the repository and install in develop mode `pip install -e .` for convenience.
-The conda env ``hololinked.yml`` can also help.
+Or, clone the repository (develop branch for latest codebase) and install `pip install .` / `pip install -e .`.
+The conda env ``hololinked.yml`` can also help to setup all dependencies.

 ### Usage/Quickstart

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:
+- the hardware is represented by a class
-- properties are validated get-set attributes of the class which may be used to model device settings, hold captured/computed data etc.
+- properties are validated get-set attributes of the class which may be used to model hardware settings, hold captured/computed data or generic network accessible quantities
-- actions are methods which issue commands to the device or run arbitrary python logic.
+- actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic.
-- events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.
+- events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.

-In this package, the base class which enables this classification is the `Thing` class.
+The base class which enables this classification is the `Thing` class.
 Any class that inherits the `Thing` class can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer device, the following code is possible:

 #### Import Statements